chinu333/microservice-aca/README.md

 ### Steps to run

-1. You will need to add the **Dockerfile** to the web API in the backend folder.
+1. You will need to compete the **Dockerfile** in the backend folder.

-Along with the necessary Docker commands for building an image and running Docker compose as well.
+2. Craete Azure Pipeline and Build using the Dockerfile
+3. Push the docker image into Azure Container Registry
+4. Create Azure Container App Environment
+5. Create Azure Container App and deploy the image

 Check out the Learn module to find out all about [Building your first microservice in .NET](https://docs.microsoft.com/learn/modules/dotnet-microservices).